Ksuryateja/BrainTumorDetector/README.md

 I stored the test images in data ( unzip the testimages numpy array before using the test set and weights).

-I used the weeights for epoch 48.
+I used the weights for epoch 48.